Quickstart: Create and deploy your first Bicep file with Microsoft Graph resources

 Prerequisites

-• Microsoft Entra role: You need the permission to create a security group.
+Have a Microsoft Entra role that assigns you permissions to create a security group.
 Users have this permission by default.
-However, admins may turn off this default in which case you need to be assigned at least the User Administrator role.
+However, admins can turn off this default in which case you need to be assigned at least the Groups Administrator role.

 Add a Microsoft Graph application group